 MORE: Best Smart Locks

 If you have a wide variety of smart home gadgets, you'll need a central system to integrate and control them all.
 While it has its imperfections, we found the Samsung SmartThings hub to be the best of the lot.
-It works with a wide range of devices and has a battery backup.
-Plus, Samsung will integrate this technology into its 2016 4K TVs, meaning you won't need to plug yet another gadget into your router; this makes it easier to place in your house for the best connection to all your smart home devices.
+It works with a wide range of devices and now has Wi-Fi built in, so you don't need to plug it into your router; this makes it easier to place in your house for the best connection to all your smart home devices.

 MORE: Best Smart Home Hub

 Searching or reaching for that elusive garage door opener remote while trying to navigate a dark suburban street, toppled garbage cans or your kids' toys – or your kids – often proves awkward and dangerous.
 Chamberlain's garage door opener lets you tap your device's screen to open or close your garage from anywhere.
 Soon, the company also plans to add geofencing capabilities so it can sense when you're near your driveway to automatically open and, when your car is safely ensconced inside, close your existing garage door.
-Part of the Home Depot/Wink ecosystem and Apple's soon-to-be HomeKit initiative, MyQ can control nearly every garage door opener from all the major brands manufactured after 1993.
+MyQ can control nearly every garage door opener from all the major brands manufactured after 1993.